 As Sherman Carter Barnhart Architects proudly celebrates its one-year anniversary in our new building, we reflect on a transformative journey marked by innovation, collaboration,

-The Beecher Terrace Redevelopment Phase I, II, III includes a total of 640 housing units, including 620 mixed-income rental, senior housing, and 20 homeownership units.
+The Beecher Terrace Redevelopment includes a total of 692 housing units, including mixed-income rental, senior housing, and homeownership units.

-Louisville Metro Housing Authority received a $29.574 million Choice Neighborhoods Initiative Implementation grant award from HUD to implement Russell’s Transformation Plan.
-To implement the plan, LMHA hired the development team of McCormack Baron Salazar, Urban Design Associates, and Sherman Carter Barnhart Architects.
+Louisville Metro Housing Authority (LMHA) received a Choice Neighborhood Initiative Implementation grant award from the Department of Housing and Urban Development for the Russell Neighborhood Transformation.
+To implement the grant, LMHA hired the development team of McCormack Baron Salazar and Sherman Carter Barnhart Architects.

 Working closely with McCormack Baron Salazar and LMHA, Sherman Carter Barnhart implemented UDA’s master plan for the revitalization of the existing 18.6 acre/ten-super-block Russell neighborhood.